Foster Care and Adoption in Cyprus: Requirements, Process and How to Apply

 Foster care in Cyprus is governed primarily by the Children Law (Cap.
 352), a statute inherited from the British colonial period.
 The Director of Social Welfare Services acts as the legal guardian of children deemed to be in need of care and protection.

-- Provide a clean criminal record certificate, including a check for offences against minors.
+- A criminal record certificate, including a check for offences against minors.

-- Submit a medical certificate confirming physical and mental fitness.
+- A medical certificate and an assessment of physical and mental readiness for care.

 The process follows these steps: